systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `IP Range [CIDR]` to be `0.0.0.0/0` and the `Description` to be `The world`.

-Connect the `Security Group ID` output socket of `alb-sg` component to the `Security Group ID` input socket of this `alb-80-ingress` component.
+Connect the `Security Group ID` Output Socket of `alb-sg` Component to the `Security Group ID` Input Socket of this `alb-80-ingress` Component.

-### Create a Listener component
+### Create a Listener Component

 ![Create Listener](./aws-ecs/create-listener.png)

-Add a `Listener` component to your `application-alb` loadbalancer frame.
+Add a `Listener` Component to your `application-alb` loadbalancer frame.

-Set the component name to `HTTP:80`.
+Set the Component name to `HTTP:80`.

 Set the `Port` to be `80`.

 Set the `Protocol` to be `HTTP`.

-Resize the frame to be large enough to fit another component.
+Resize the frame to be large enough to fit another Component.

 ### Create a Target Group

 ![Create Target Group](./aws-ecs/create-target-group.png)

-Add a `Target Group` component to your `Listener` frame.
+Add a `Target Group` Component to your `Listener` frame.

-Set the component name to `app-tg`.
+Set the Component name to `app-tg`.

 Set `TgName` to be `app-tg`.